panjezor/dofustemple/readme.md

 ### Upcoming features

 - Daily quest reminders
-- Manager for Ochre Dofus quest souls (multiple lists, shareable by different users)
+- Manager for Ochre Dofus quest souls (multiple lists, shareable by different users, split into different versions of the game and categorised by steps and type)
 - Proper dashboard for upcoming events
 - Live chat
 - Full localization of strings